JerryGreenough/SmartMeter-Energy-Consumption-Data-in-London-Households/README.md

                          aggfunc= len, fill_value = 1)
 xdf2["total"] = xdf2.sum(axis = 1)
 ```
 The sum of the energy sums and their associated counts are also calculated in each respective Pandas dataframe.
 The ```axis=1``` argument ensures that summation is peformed across the columns for any given row.
 The two tables are subsequently inner-joined in order for mean energy usage to be calculated.
-The join operation is performed on equivalence of the index column of each dataframe using the Pandas dataframe ```.join``` function.
+The join operation is performed on equivalence of the index of each dataframe using the Pandas dataframe ```.join(...)``` function.

-It is now a straightforward to perform a calculation of mean usage at a given time point (i) for all customers within a specific prosperity group and (ii) for the totality of customers over all prosperity groups.
+It is a  straightforward task to perform a calculation of mean usage at a given time point (i) for all customers within a specific prosperity group and (ii) for the totality of customers over all prosperity groups.